lap309/Statistics/Hypothesis\AB Testing/readme.md

 __Variables that impact the Power of the Test__<br>
 The larger the size of the discrepancy between the hypothesized value and the actual vlaue of the population characteristic, the greater the power<br>
-The larger the significance level, alpha, the grater the power of the test <br>
+Larger significance level(alpha), more power <br>
-The larger the sample size, the greater the power of the test
+Larger sample size, more power